opendatateam/udata/docs/harvesting.md

 1. `initialize`: the harvester fetches remote identifiers to harvest and create a single task for each.
 2. `process`: each task created in the `initialize` is executed.
 Each item is processed independently.
-3. `finalize`: when all tasks are done, the `finilize` is a closure for the job and mark it as done.
+3. `finalize`: when all tasks are done, the `finalize` is a closure for the job and mark it as done.

 Harvested dataset will have the following `extras` properties: